JacobPaxton/data_science_notes/notes_v2.md

 ## SQL Basics
 - Structured Query Language used to query databases like MySQL for tabular data
 - SQL databases are usually hosted on beefy systems, so doing processing in SQL can be a lot faster than doing it on a local machine using Python
+- Sequel ACE: Excellent GUI for SQL database reads and querying
 ### SQL Simple Records Query
 ```
 show databases; use database_name; show tables; describe table_name;